raenpayne/part-time-salaries/ptsalary.zip - Readme.md

 # ptsalary.zip - Readme
-If you don't have Python installed or just don't want to bother, AND you have a Mac you can now run the tool as a standard application.
+If you don't have Python installed, or just don't want to bother, and you have a Mac you can now run the tool as a standard application.

 Download the zip, unzip it.
 Open the ptsalary folder.